Use baking cup liners or cooking spray for the muffin tin.

 Stir the melted butter (or melted coconut oil for dairy-free) into the mashed bananas.

 Stir in the sugar (or pure maple syrup), salt, beaten eggs, and pure vanilla extract.

-Mix in the gluten-free flour, cinnamon and xanthan gum (leave out the xanthan gum if your flour already has it).
+Mix in the gluten-free flour, cinnamon, dried lemon peel, and xanthan gum (leave out the xanthan gum if your flour already has it).

 Gently stir in blueberries.

 Scoop the batter into baking cups lined/cooking sprayed muffin tin.
 I like to use a greased ice cream scoop.